 This model is much closer to our main hypothesis, and so it could explain many of our comparisons.
 We thus certainly cannot reject that it plays a role.
 We will, however, argue that the theory has a hard time on its own accounting for the fact that (S, CK) and (BC, NCK) have comparable volume.
 Consider (S, CK) first.
 The active sharing story alone suggests that we should see a similar number of conversations in (S, CK) and (S, NCK)-in both cases seeds think they may have information that others do not, and thus start diffusions of information.
 It also predicts that we should see many fewer conversations in either of these two than in (BC, NCK)-a treatment where many more people are inclined to initiate an active sharing conversation.
-What we in fact see is that there are similar numbers of conversations in (S, CK) and (BC, NCK), and many more conversations in either of those two than in (S, NCK).
-Thus, the seeds in (S, CK) trigger a surprisingly large amount of active sharing, and this explanation can work only if the seeds' desire to reach out to others is stronger in (S, CK) than in (S, NCK).
-This is not entirely implausible-perhaps the seeds feel pride or responsibility due to being known as one of a small number of informed people and, as a result, try harder to inform people.
+What we in fact see is that there are similar numbers of conversations in (S, CK) and (BC, NCK), and many more conversations in either of those two than in (S, NCK), and (BC, NCK), and many more conversations in either of those two than in (S, NCK).
+Thus, the seeds in (S, CK) trigger a surprisingly large amount of active sharing, and this explanation can work only if the seeds' desire to reach out to others is stronger in (S, CK) than in (S, NCK).44 This is not entirely implausible-perhaps the seeds feel pride or responsibility due to being known as one of a small number of informed people and, as a result, try harder to inform people.
 However, as discussed in Section 5.1, in the data, differences in conversations associated with seeds are only a small part of the observed difference between (S, NCK) and (S, CK), so this also cannot be the entire explanation.45